Tegretol-xr Coupons & Discount Card – Guaranteed Prices from $6.93

 Tegretol-xr Side Effects

-Additionally, this medication may interfere with certain lab tests, such as those assessing thyroid function and some pregnancy tests, potentially leading to incorrect results.
-Ensure that lab personnel and all your healthcare providers are aware of your use of this drug.
+Lab Test Interference: Carbamazepine can interfere with certain lab tests, such as thyroid function and pregnancy tests, potentially leading to inaccurate results.
+Ensure all healthcare providers and lab personnel are aware of your carbamazepine use.

 Is Tegretol a high risk medication?